stringandstickytape/MaxsAiStudio/README.md

 ### 18. Code Review Function

-- A new code review function has been added for project maintainers.
+- A code review function has been added for project maintainers.
 - This feature can analyze the project's C# code and provide feedback on potential bugs.

-### 19. Disable Nodes
+### 19. Disable Nodes (not currently implemented)

 - Users can now disable specific nodes in the conversation.
 - Disabled nodes are omitted from the conversation with AI and not saved as part of the conversation.